deusExMac/WebScraper/README.md

    * ``executablePath``: path to Chrome executable on local machine
    * ``userDataDir``: path to OSs user directory.
 Need to specify this if WebScraper is executed on Windows.
 On Mac, this field can be ommited.

 If ``launchParameters`` is empty i.e. not specified and renderPages is set to True, pyppeteers build in Chromium browser will be used.
-Defaults to an empty object.
+Defaults to an empty object ({}).

 *NOTE: The version of pyppeteer used by WebScraper has a build-in Chromium browser that is not able to render properly some pages.
 E.g. pyppeteer's Chromium does not properly render pages of airbnb listings and hence loading of these pages fail.
 In such cases using an external Chrome installation solves the issue.
 With respect to this, [see issue #27](https://github.com/deusExMac/WebScraper/issues/27)*